Analogue Gravity: Catalogue of Models

 Once a horizontal background flow is established, one can see that the perturbations of the velocity potential satisfy

 If we now expand this perturbation potential in a Taylor series

-it is not difficult to prove \cite{Schutzhold:2002xm} that surface waves with long wavelengths, (long compared with the depth of the basin, $\lambda \gg h_B$), can be described to a good approximation by $\delta \phi_0(x,y)$ and that this field ``sees'' an effective metric of the form
+it is not difficult to prove \citep{Schutzhold:2002rf} that surface waves with long wavelengths (long compared with the depth of the basin, $\lambda \gg h_\mathrm{B}$), can be described to a good approximation by $\delta \phi_0(x,y)$ and that this field ``sees'' an effective metric of the form

-where $c \equiv \sqrt{gh_B}$.
+where $c \equiv \sqrt{gh_\mathrm{B}}$.
 The link between small variations of the potential field and small variations of the position of the surface is provided by the following equation

-The entire previous analysis can be generalized to the case in which the bottom of the basin is not flat, and the background flow not purely horizontal \cite{Schutzhold:2002xm}.
-Therefore, one can create different effective metrics for gravity waves in a shallow fluid basin by changing (from point to point) the background flow velocity and the depth, $h_B(x,y)$.
+The entire previous analysis can be generalised to the case in which the bottom of the basin is not flat, and the background flow not purely horizontal \citep{Schutzhold:2002rf}.
+Therefore, one can create different effective metrics for gravity waves in a shallow fluid basin by changing (from point to point) the background flow velocity and the depth, $h_\mathrm{B}(x,y)$.

 The main advantage of this model is that the velocity of the surface waves can very easily be modified by changing the depth of the basin.
 This velocity can be made very slow, and consequently, the creation of ergoregions should be relatively easier than in other models.
-As described here, this model is completely classical, so cannot serve us to study Hawking evaporation an other quantum phenomena.
-However, it can certainly serve to investigate the classical phenomena of mode mixing that underlies the quantum processes.
+As described here, this model is completely classical given that the analogy requires long wavelengths and slow propagation speeds for the gravity waves.
+Although the latter feature is convenient for the practical realization of analogue horizons, it is a disadvantage in trying to detect analogue Hawking radiation as the relative temperature will necessarily be very low.
+(This is why, in order to have a possibility of experimentally observing (spontaneous) Hawking evaporation and other quantum phenomena, one would need to use ultra-cold quantum fluids.)
+However, the gravity wave analogue can certainly serve to investigate the classical phenomena of mode mixing that underlies the quantum processes.

+It is this particular analogue model (and its extensions to finite depth and surface tension) that underlies the historically-important experimental work of \citet{badulin:782}, and the modern experimental works of Rousseaux et~al. and Weinfurtner et~al. (See section on experimental developments.)